AdGT: Decentralized Gradient Tracking with Tuning-free Per-Agent Stepsize: Design of AdGT

-The stepsize \( \alpha_{i}^{k} \), defined in Step~\eqref{algorith:AdGT _alpha} of Algorithm~\ref{algori1}, is inspired by the adaptive gradient descent method introduced in~\cite{malitsky2020adaptive}.
-In that setting, the centralized stepsize \( \alpha^{k} \) is updated according to the following rule:
+Our stepsize updates, defined Algorithm~\ref{algori1}, are inspired by the adaptive gradient descent method of~\cite{malitsky2020adaptive}.
+In that setting, the centralized stepsize \( \alpha^{k} \) is updated according to the following rule: {

-where \( \theta^{k} = \alpha^{k+1} / \alpha^{k} \).
-This approach balances stability and adaptivity by adjusting the stepsize based on the local smoothness of the objective function.
-However, applying the adaptive centralized stepsize \eqref{Adap_Cent_Step} to the distributed setting can lead to algorithmic divergence.
+} where \( \theta^{k} = \alpha^{k} / \alpha^{k-1} \).
+This yields an automated gradient descent method by adjusting the stepsize based on the local smoothness of the objective function.
+However, a direct application of \eqref{Adap_Cent_Step} in a decentralized scheme can lead to algorithmic divergence.
 Recently, in \cite{chen2024distributed}, the authors introduced an adaptive decentralized method by combining the GT method with the following adaptive stepsize